MP Estate Planning UK

 Register the trust with HMRC using the Trust Registration Service (TRS)

-Registration on the TRS is the practical first step every trustee should complete.
+Registration on the TRS is the practical first step every trustee must complete — and it is a legal requirement, not optional.

 A professional office environment featuring a well-organized desk.
 In the foreground, a business professional in business attire is focused on a laptop displaying a page related to the Trust Registration Service (TRS).
 In the middle, paperwork and documents related to trust registration are neatly arranged, showcasing forms and identification.
 In the background, a large window allows natural light to pour in, casting a warm and inviting glow across the room, while potted plants add a touch of greenery.
 The overall atmosphere is calm, structured, and conducive to serious work, with a sense of professionalism and responsibility in the air.
 The scene should have a well-balanced composition, with a soft focus on the background elements to emphasize the trust registration process.